 Although it is true that if an accident was entirely your fault you won’t be able to claim compensation, in split liability claims you may still be entitled to compensation for your injury. in accidents where fault may lie with two or more parties, it is often possible for each party to be able to claim an amount of monetary compensation for any personal injuries sustained.

 When it comes to split liability claims, cases are often complex and intricate.
-Unless there is a split liability agreement between the parties involved, your case may go to court so that a judge can decide who is the responsible parties are. for example, in a road collision at a roundabout, there is often more than one responsible party who caused the crash.
+Unless there is a split liability agreement between the parties involved, your case may go to court so that a judge can decide who is the responsible parties are. for example, there is often more than one responsible party who caused the crash in a road collision at a roundabout.
 In cases such as this a judge can decide where the blame lies so that one or more of the parties involved can clam compensation for any injuries.

 Select a section